-Dr. Deborah Worley is an Associate Professor in the Higher Education master's and doctoral programs at the University of North Dakota (UND).
+Dr. Deborah Worley is a Professor in the Higher Education master's and doctoral programs at the University of North Dakota (UND).
 She teaches a variety of courses at the graduate level covering subject matter on collegiate environments, student development theory, college student experiences, higher education administration, and higher education student and support services.
 Her research is focused on examining student success beyond the college years.
 This topic includes investigating and assessing varying components of the college student experience both in and out of the classroom.
 She also examines college student experiences from a historical perspective, which provides a knowledge base to better understand contemporary college student learning experiences and higher education environments.
 Prior to her career at UND, Dr. Worley worked in student affairs at Cornell University (NY) and Bowling Green State University (OH).
 Her primary duties were in career services and cooperative education.

 HE 501: Introduction to Higher Education Administration

 HE 511: Program Development